yantrashala/loopback-glue/README.md

 2. Create an options object for glue.
 The option object inherits the loopback-boot [option][Option] object.
 On top of the original option object we are adding a new attribute called subapps.

     The "subapps" attribute is an array of glue based [loopback] projects.
-Each element of the array should have the loopback project name as the key, followed by the value as the glue option flags.
+Each element of the array should have the loopback project name, prefix.

     ```js
     var options = {